Elisha W. McComas: Early and family life

-On September 8, 1842, he married Arianna Holderby (1823-1885), and they had a daughter Alice (1843-) and sons Henry F. McComas (1845-1902), Walter McComas (1850-) and Gordon McComas (1860-1935).
-By 1850, this Elisha W. McComas probably owned slaves in Kanawha County.
+On September 8, 1842, he married Arianna Holderby, and they had a daughter Alice (born 1843) and sons Henry F. McComas (born 1845), Walter McComas (born 1850) and Gordon McComas (born 1860).
 A man named Elisha McComas served as Captain in the U.S. Army during the Mexican–American War (possibly the same man).
 Cabell County had several related men sharing the same name, one of whom served as a private with the 3rd Regiment of West Virginia Cavalry during the Civil War.

 Career

-This Elisha W. McComas read law and had been admitted to the Virginia bar by 1850.
-He lived in Cabell County (now in West Virginia) when he was elected Virginia's lieutenant governor, thus presiding over the Virginia Senate.
-He began his term on 1 January 1856 and resigned on 7 December 1857, being succeeded by William Lowther Jackson.
-His father was a Cabell County delegate to the Virginia Secession Convention of 1861 and voted against secession, though his brother William W. McComas would volunteer for the Confederate States Army and die in 1862,and another brother Hamilton Calhoun McComas would briefly fight for the Union Army before resigning his commission and moving to Fort Scott, Kansas, where Elisha W. McComas and his family also moved after the war.
+Elisha W. McComas read law and had been admitted to the Virginia bar.
+He served as prosecuting attorney for Logan County from 1846 to 1852.
+In 1855, he was elected Virginia's lieutenant governor, thus presiding over the Virginia Senate.
+He began his term on January 1, 1856, and resigned on December 7, 1857, being succeeded by William Lowther Jackson.
+His father was a Cabell County delegate to the Virginia Secession Convention of 1861 and voted against secession, though his brother William W. McComas would volunteer for the Confederate States Army and die in 1862, and another brother Hamilton Calhoun McComas would briefly fight for the Union Army before resigning his commission and moving to Fort Scott, Kansas, where Elisha W. McComas and his family also moved after the war.

 Death and legacy

 Elisha McComas died at Fort Scott, Bourbon County, Kansas on March 11, 1890.
+At his death, the Logan County Banner of Logan, West Virginia, declared him as "the wisest of West Virginia lawyers."